LCAP and related plans and publications

 Opportunities for input:

-- August 2021 through May 2022: LCAP Annual Review and Community Partner Input meeting, including DPAC and Special Education Advisory Committee
+- August 2022 through May 2023: LCAP Annual Review and Community Partner Input meetings, including DPAC, DELAC, and Special Education Advisory Committee

-In addition, input may be provided by emailing [email protected] Please submit input by 5:00PM on June 23, 2022.
-(Closed)
+In addition, input may be provided by emailing [email protected] Please submit input by 5:00PM on June 15, 2023.

 Community Partner Survey